PatrickSpemann/ircbot/docs/README.md

 * `!g` or `!google`: Search the web with google.
 Example: `!g the nicest place on the internet`
 * `!i` or `!img`: Search google images.
 Example: `!i cute dogs`
 * `!top`: Posts statistics about the most used commands.
+* `!stats`: Posts the URL (if available) to the complete stats.
 * `!addquote`: Adds a quote to the database.
 Example: `!addquote <Batman> Get in the batmobile!`
 * `!quote`: Posts a random quote from the quote database.
+You can get specific quotes by providing an index.
+Example: `!quote 3`.
+* `!roll`: Posts the URL (if available) to the complete quotes.
 * `!uman`: ?

 # Remote Control